dimforge/ncollide/docs/collision_detection_pipeline.md

 The query type stored in the `.query_type` field of collision objects indicates which kind of geometric query should be executed by the narrow phase on it.
 Two choices are given by the `world::GeometricQueryType` enumeration.
-More query types for, e.g., minimal distance computation, may be added in the
+More queries for, e.g., minimal distance computation, may be allowed in the future:
-future:

 1. `::Contacts(prediction)` − two objects with this query
    type will have their [contact points](../geometric_queries/#contact)